savob/savobajic.ca/content/projects/personal/clock.md

 ## Testing

 Testing was meant to go in three basic stages.
 The first stage was checking that my signal generator and power supply module was working as expected.
-This meant powering it up and checking that it was outputting 5&nbsp;V properly and a stable 1 Hz signal on the appropriate headers with my oscilloscope, which it did.
+This meant powering it up and checking that it was outputting 5&nbsp;V properly and a stable 1&nbsp;Hz signal on the appropriate headers with my oscilloscope, which it did.

 The second stage of testing was testing each display and reset module to work as expected.
 For this I connected each display-reset module pair to keep track of the seconds to see if they kept count well, displayed all the numbers they were meant to (0 to 23 or 59) and then rollover properly.
 All three pairs worked as needed.